 If we’re simply just looking to answer whether or not batting gloves are necessary, then the answer is definitely “no”.
 For over 80 years of baseball, batting gloves were never used.
 This means most of the game’s legends never word gloves.
 This would include players such as Babe Ruth, Lou Gehrig, Ted Williams, Joe Dimaggio, Roberto Clemente, Wilie Mays, and Hank Aaron.

 With that being said, there are some players (myself included) who get a lot of benefits from using batting gloves, which makes batting gloves a necessity for them.
+Some players even prefer to wear a batting glove under their fielding glove.
 Let’s briefly go over why batting gloves make a difference.

 What is the Purpose of Batting Gloves?

 One of the most noticeable advantages of batting gloves is that they help a player with their bat grip.
 In fact, some batting gloves even have some extra stick to them to help players with their grip.

 During the heat of the summer, players tend to get sweaty hands.
 So using batting gloves is a great way to ensure they have the proper grip and are not worried about accidentally letting go of the bat.

 For a quick personal story, I love using batting gloves because my hands tend to sweat a lot.
 But there have been a few instances where the bat slipped out of my hands even though I was wearing batting gloves.
 So batting gloves help reduce the chances of the bat slipping, but I know from experience that they will not prevent it 100% of the time.

 If you’re in the market for batting gloves, I recommend looking at the high-quality batting gloves made by Bruce Bolt.
 Learn more about the current price of Bruce Bolt batting gloves at Scheels or learn more about why Bruce Bolt batting gloves are worth the cost.